nucypher/taco-web/README.md

 }
 ```

-:warning: Deploying a Strategy requires writing to the blockchain.
+:warning: Deploying a `Strategy` requires writing to the blockchain.
 This requires a wallet funded with testnet MATIC and connection to the blockchain via a `provider`(e.g. MetaMask).

 ## 6. Encrypt the plaintext

-We can now encrypt data using the newly deployed Strategy.
+We can now encrypt data using the newly deployed `Strategy`.
 This means that future access to this data will be based on the ownership of the specified NFT.
 To encrypt the data, use the following code:

 ```javascript
 const encrypter = newDeployed.encrypter;